Vincent Ryan (priest): Release and later sentencing

 Ryan (then aged 78) appeared in the District Court of New South Wales on 27 April 2016, charged with multiple sexual offences against one boy in East Gresford.
-On the eve of the trial Ryan pleaded guilty to three charges, including attempting sexual intercourse with the boy.
+On the eve of trial Ryan pleaded guilty to three charges, including attempting sexual intercourse with the boy.
 On 14 October 2016, Ryan was given a 15-month suspended sentence.

-2019 trial and sentencing

 In March 2019, Ryan (then aged 81) faced more sex abuse charges.
 His trial was held over four weeks in the NSW District Court.
 For the first time in Australia, the Chief Judge of the District Court, the Honourable Justice Derek Price, allowed journalists Sarah Ferguson and Nial Fulton to bring cameras into court for their documentary series Revelation.
 Judge Dina Yehia, the Crown prosecutor, the defence and Ryan consented to filming and the trial featured in Episodes 1 and 2 of the series.

 On 22 May 2019, Ryan was sentenced to 3 years and 3 months, with a non-parole period of 14 months for indecently assaulting two altar boys in the 1970s and 1990s.
 On 21 July 2020, Ryan was released from prison on parole and despite multiple convictions, the Diocese of Maitland-Newcastle confirmed that Ryan was still a Catholic priest.

-Death

 Ryan died on 13 April 2022.
-The Diocese of Maitland–Newcastle concealed news of his death for a six week period, trigging anger from his surviving victims.
+The Diocese of Maitland–Newcastle concealed news of his death for a six-week period, triggering anger from his surviving victims.